camunda/camunda-docs/docs/components/modeler/bpmn/error-events/error-events.md

 In BPMN, **errors** define possible errors that can occur. **Error events** are elements in the process referring to defined errors.
 An error can be referenced by one or more error events.

-An error must define an `errorCode` (e.g. `InvalidCreditCard`).
-The `errorCode` is a `string` used to match a thrown error to the error catch events.
+An error must define an `errorCode`.
+The value of this `errorCode` is used to determine which catch event can catch the thrown error.

 For throwing error events, it is possible to define the `errorCode` as an `expression`.
 When the event is reached, the expression is evaluated.
 An error with the result of this expression is thrown.
 If no expression is used the statically defined `errorCode` is used.

-For error catch events, the `errorCode` can be a static value or it can be left empty.
-An expression can't be used.
-A catch event with an empty `errorCode` will catch **all** thrown errors.
+For catching error events `errorCode` must be a static value.
+Alternatively a catching error event may omit the error reference all together.
+In this case it catches **all** thrown errors.

 ## Throwing the error